Colorado

 Biometric Data Protections

 Colorado enacted HB 24-1130 on May 31, 2024, establishing dedicated protections for biometric identifiers and data.
-The law took effect on July 1, 2025.
+The law took effect July 1, 2025.

 What Counts as Biometric Data

 Biometric identifiers include fingerprints, voiceprints, retina or iris scans, facial geometry, and other unique biological characteristics used for identification.
-The CPA defines biometric data as one or more biometric identifiers that are used or intended to be used, singly or in combination, for identification purposes.
+The CPA defines biometric data as one or more biometric identifiers used or intended to be used, singly or in combination, for identification purposes.

 Controller Obligations

-Organizations that process biometric data must:
+Organizations processing biometric data must:

-- Make these policies publicly available (with limited exceptions)
+- Make these policies publicly available, with limited exceptions

-- Disclose to consumers the specific purpose and duration of biometric data collection
+- Obtain consent before collecting or processing biometric data and disclose the specific purpose and duration of collection

 Employer Restrictions